 Note: If your short term savings isn’t in a high interest savings account, you’re basically turning down free money.
-Fix this today by signing up for a high interest savings account today at Discover Bank.
+Fix this today by signing up for a high interest savings account today.

 But if you put 10% in short term savings, that sum will eventually get spent, leaving us with only 10% for retirement, and the same “let’s try not to work for the next 51 years” problem.

-Is 20% Enough If You Want To Retire Early?
+Is A 20% Savings Rate Enough If You Want To Retire Early?